No Roses Left to Burn

 On the seventy-third night my Alpha mate went to her bed, she got pregnant.
 Seven years ago, on the night of the lunar eclipse, I dragged him out of a pool of blood.
 He said: "I owe you my life."
 Seven years later,his mother announced before the entire pack—my six-year-old daughter, Willow, no longer deserved to call him “Daddy.”
 On my daughter’s birthday, he tricked us into coming to his engagement ceremony.
 She let go of my hand, ran forward, and called out “Daddy.”
 He shoved her to the ground in front of everyone.
 I watched her stand up by herself, brush the dust off her dress, and give an awkward little curtsey:“I’m sorry, Alpha Thorne.
 I was out of line.”
 In that moment, my daughter's heart died.
 Mine had died long ago. walked out that door with a smile, holding my daughter in my arms, and glanced at the plane tickets I had booked seven days earlier.
 But this time, Willow and I would never look back.

-For three years, I was Damien Ravencroft's dirty little secret.
-I kept waiting for his blood-bond.
-What I got instead was a push notification — my lover announcing his binding ceremony with his childhood sweetheart.
-When I confronted him, he called her nothing but a contract.
-Said she meant nothing.
+For three years, I was Kieran Blackwood's dirty little secret.
+I kept waiting for his mark.
+What I got instead was a push notification—my mate announcing his bonding ceremony with his childhood sweetheart.
+When I confronted him, he said she was nothing but a contract.
+Said she meant nothing to him.
 Said I was the one he loved.
-But love without a blood-mark is just a lie wrapped in shadow silk.
-They called me delusional.
+But love without a mark is just a lie wrapped in silk sheets.
+They called me crazy.
 Obsessed.
 The ex who couldn't let go.
-The truth is, the second I saw that photograph — To my eternity, Vivienne — it was already over.
-I just needed the whole world to see who the real liar was.
-And then I walked away from the most powerful High Lord on the Eastern Seaboard.
-He thinks I'll come back.
-He thinks I'll always come back.
-He's wrong.
+The truth is, the second I saw that photo, it was already over.
+I just needed the whole world to see who the real liar was—and then I walked away.